eviefp/eviefp.github.io/_unpublished/2019-05-12-functor-of.md

 ## Functor for HKD
 I'll use the `Bifunctor` instance in order to show all bifunctors can have such a `FunctorOf` instance.
-Of course, one could define instances manually.
+Of course, one could define instances manually for any `Bifunctor`.

 Going back to our original example, we can define a `FunctorOf` instance for `* -> * -> *` types in the first argument via: